 2016 Update: Links have been updated below; please also check out our new and revised guide to comfortable heels or our latest roundup of the best black heels for business attire, as well as our roundup just for “comfort heels“.
-And if you’re new here (welcome!), please consider subscribing to our email newsletter or checking out our Top Posts!
+And if you’re new here (welcome!), please consider signing up for our email list, or checking out our “start here” page!

 Today’s reader mail has to do with comfortable shoes…